Mathematical Tripos: Women

 In 1873, Sarah Woodhead became the first woman to take, and to pass, the Mathematical Tripos.

 In 1880, Charlotte Angas Scott obtained special permission to take the Mathematical Tripos, as women were not normally allowed to sit for that exam.
-She came eighth on the Tripos of all students taking them, but due to her sex, the title of "eighth wrangler," a high honour, went officially to a male student.
+She came eighth on the Tripos of all students taking them, but due to her sex, the title of "eighth wrangler", a high honour, went officially to a male student.
 At the ceremony, however, after the seventh wrangler had been announced, all the students in the audience shouted her name.
 Because she could not attend the award ceremony, Scott celebrated her accomplishment at Girton College where there were cheers and clapping at dinner, a special evening ceremony where the students sang "See the Conquering Hero Comes", received an ode written by a staff member, and was crowned with laurels.

-After this incident women were allowed to formally take the exam and their exam scores listed, although separately from the men's and thus not included in the rankings.
+Since 1881 women were allowed to take the Mathematical Tripos, and their exam scores listed, although separately from the men's and thus not included in the rankings.
 Women obtaining the necessary score also received a special certificate instead of the BA degree with honours.

-In 1890, Philippa Fawcett became the first woman to obtain the top score in the Mathematical Tripos.
+In 1890, Philippa Fawcett became the first woman to obtain the top score in the Mathematical Tripos, but since she could not receive a degree from Cambridge due to being a woman, she could not be the senior wrangler.
+Cambridge did not offer degrees to women until 1948.

+No woman became the senior wrangler until Ruth Hendry in 1992.